THE TEAMS

 Mike Trout was given a superstar equal in Anaheim with the arrival of Ohtani, a remarkable two-way talent who comes along not just once in a generation, but once in a century.

 After making noise and news over five years thriving as both pitching ace and star slugger with Japan’s Nippon Ham Fighters, Ohtani decided the time was right to take on America and MLB.
 Preferring a West Coast home, he chose the Angels over other finalists in San Diego and Seattle, and immediately impressed by homering in three of his first four games while allowing just four hits with 18 strikeouts over his first two pitching starts totaling 13 innings.
-His Rookie of the Year-winning debut ended in frustration as he underwent Tommy John surgery—but he could still play the designated hitter role while recovering, adding 18 more home runs in 2019 while becoming the first Japanese-born major leaguer to hit for the cycle.
+His Rookie of the Year-winning debut ended in frustration as he underwent Tommy John surgery—but he still played the designated hitter role while recovering, adding 18 more home runs in 2019 while becoming the first Japanese-born major leaguer to hit for the cycle.

 By 2021, Ohtani was back to featuring both at the plate and on the mound—and marveled on both counts, smoking 46 homers with 100 RBIs and 26 steals while winning nine of 11 decisions with a 3.18 ERA and 156 strikeouts over 130 innings; he captured the AL MVP award and became the first player ever to be named to an All-Star team as both hitter and pitcher, taking the win for the American League.
 His newfound celebrity status wasn’t without braindead moments from others, such as when former pitcher Jack Morris mocked Ohtani using a Japanese accent during a Detroit Tigers broadcast, while ESPN loudmouth Stephen A. Smith said Ohtani couldn’t be the face of baseball because he needed “an interpreter so you can understand what the hell he’s saying.”